 Born on the 28th of October 1955, William Henry “Bill” Gates III is one of the wealthiest men in the world and is considered as one of the most influential people of the last century.
 He is an American business tycoon, investor, philanthropist, inventor, and computer programmer.
 He is the former chairperson and chief executive of the largest PC software company in the world, i.e., Microsoft Inc. which he founded with Paul Allen.

-As of January 2016, Bill Gates’ net worth is approximately $87.14 billion according to Wealth X. He has consistently been in the top ten list of Forbes wealthiest people in the world.
-He held the pole position for 12 consecutive years from 1995 to 2007.
+As on July 2017, Bill Gates has a net worth of $90 billion.
+In fact, he has been making it to the list of the top ten wealthiest people in the world (Forbes) ever since 1987.
+As of January 2016, Bill Gates’ was worth aproximately $87.14 billion according to Wealth X. He held the top position for the richest person in the world for 12 consecutive years from 1995 to 2007.
 He was the wealthiest American in 2011 and the second richest in the world.
-He regained the top position in May 2013, lost out to Carlos Slim in the following months after donating $30 billion of his wealth to charity, but has again become the wealthiest as of Oct.
-2014.
+He regained the top position in May 2013, lost out to Carlos Slim in the following months after donating $30 billion of his wealth to charity.
+Gates rose up as the wealthiest person in the world in October 2017, a feat that has remain unbroken ever since.

 Bill Gates is regarded as the pioneer of the 20th century computer revolution.
 He was interested in software from a very early age and began programming when he was just 13 years old.His aggressive approach to business and his user-oriented inventions made him the richest entrepreneur in the world.
 His business tactics, often considered as anti-competitive, were the subject of widespread criticism.
 Even the judiciary ruled against his company in some cases.